membrane/api-gateway/distribution/examples/logging/jdbc-database/README.md

 8. Start the ij program to query the database: `DERBY_HOME/bin/ij.bat`

-9. Connect to the database using the the following command:
+9. Connect to the database using the following command:
 ```
 connect 'jdbc:derby://localhost:1527/membranedb';
 ```